Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations: General formula for the bias

 By combining Theorem~\ref{main-theorem} and Proposition~\ref{ext-gini-index-0}, we obtain: \begin{corollary} For any $m\geqslant 2$, the bias of $\widehat{I}_m$ relative to $I_m$, denoted by ${\rm Bias}(\widehat{I}_m,I_m)$, can be written as

 where

 \end{corollary}

-Under suitable integrability conditions, the next result and Corollary \ref{def-bias} yield (not necessarily closed-form) expressions for the bias over general non-negative-support populations.
-We strongly believe that, within the class of absolutely continuous distributions supported on $[0,\infty)$ and having finite and positive mean, the gamma distribution is the only one for which the bias vanishes. \begin{proposition} For each $n\geqslant r$ the factor $\Delta_{n,r}$ in \eqref{def-delta} can be characterized as
+Under suitable integrability conditions, the next result and Corollary \ref{def-bias} yield (not necessarily closed-form) expressions for the bias over general non-negative-support populations. \begin{proposition} For each $n\geqslant r$ the factor $\Delta_{n,r}$ in \eqref{def-delta} can be characterized as

 provided that the Laplace transform $\mathscr{L}(z)=\mathbb{E}[\exp(-zX)]$ of $X$ and the associated improper integrals exist.
 In the above, $F$ is the CDF of $X$ and $F_z$ is the CDF defined as